USER MANUAL Thomonix SILENCE THOMSON

 WARNINGS

-This appliance is intended to be used in household and similar applicaons such as:
+This appliance is intended to be used in household and similar applications such as:

-- sta kitchen areas in shops, oces and other working environments;
+- staff kitchen areas in shops, offices and other working environments;

-– by clients in hotels, motels and other residential type environments; - bed and breakfast type environments.
+- farm houses; – by clients in hotels, motels and other residential type environments;

-This appliance can be used by children aged from 8 years and above and persons with reduced physical, sensory or mental capabilities or lack of experience and knowledge if they have been given supervision or instrucon concerning use of the appliance in a
+This appliance can be used by children aged from 8 years and above and persons with reduced physical, sensory or mental capabilities or lack of experience and knowledge if they have been given supervision or instruction concerning use of the appliance in a

 safe way and understand the hazards involved.
 Children shall not play with the appliance.
 Cleaning and user maintenance shall not be made by children without supervision.